GET TO KNOW WITTE

-In the 1970’s, the business took a bigger dive into the cattle feedlot business.
-This would keep the truckline very busy hauling cattle for themselves, while continuing to move livestock for others.
-Jim took over the role of buying and selling cattle, Harry oversaw the truck line and accounting for the businesses, and Joe Witte joined the company to run the local feedlot operations.
-They grew the local feedlot operation to 2500 head of cattle, which required two tractor-trailer loads of feed per day, and constant shipping of cattle to and from the facility.
-Their thirst for cattle exceeded their capacity, so they rented additional facilities in the area, plus facilities in Kansas, Nebraska, Texas, New Mexico, and California.
-They would grow their herd of cattle to exceed 5,000 head at any given time.
-The size and stature of the cattle breed would dictate which area of the country they would be sent for finishing.
-Each facility would send their fattened cattle to the local meat packers, according to the consumer’s taste for beef during this time.
+In the 1970s, the business took a bigger dive into the cattle feedlot business and kept the truckline very busy hauling cattle for themselves, while continuing to move livestock for others.
+Jim took over the role of buying and selling cattle, Harry oversaw the truckline and accounting for the businesses, and Joe Witte joined the company to run the local feedlot operations.
+Their cattle began to exceed their capacity, so they rented additional facilities throughout the country.

-While the 1970’s were more focused on cattle, the government deregulation of the trucking industry in the 1980’s would change that.
-With the ever changing prices of beef and cattle futures and the unpredictable outcomes of live animals, the brothers decided it was time to reduce their reliance on cattle.
-They sold 95% of their cattle holdings and took the proceeds to expand their truck fleet into the now, wide open world of trucking.
-They purchased new refrigerated trailers, and used trucks, converted the original feed store into dispatch offices, and built a new shop for maintenance.
-They transported many items, including fresh produce from California, frozen goods out of St. Louis, coffee out of Houston, TX, and consumer goods for Proctor and Gamble.
-The business continued to grow during the 80’s, despite extremely high interest rates in excess of 20%.
-In 1986, Jim was diagnosed with cancer and succumbed to the disease in 1989.
-After Jim’s passing, Harry was the sole owner of the companies.
+With the ever-changing prices of beef and cattle futures in the 1980s and the unpredictable outcomes of live animals, the brothers decided it was time to reduce their reliance on cattle.
+They sold 95% of their cattle holdings and took the proceeds to expand their truck fleet into the wide open world of trucking.
+They purchased new refrigerated trailers and used trucks, converted the original feed store into dispatch offices, and built a new shop for maintenance.
+The business continued to grow during the 80s and they transported fresh produce, frozen goods, coffee, and many more consumer goods.
 The company focused on customer service and continued to prosper with the help of a dedicated staff.

-The 90’s brought more changes.
-As the truckload market became saturated with competition from many carriers, an opportunity to begin a new service appeared.
+Harry became the sole owner of the companies and the 90s brought an opportunity to begin a new service.
 Witte partnered with a St. Louis-based cold storage facility to offer frozen and refrigerated less-than-truckload (LTL) service to the 48 states nationwide.
+This small niche grew to become a major part of the business and enabled us to separate from our partner.
 During this time, Harry’s children Brent, Chad, and Lila joined the company.
-This small niche would continue to grow to become a major part of the business and enable them to separate from their partner.

 The continued growth required more land and facilities.
-In 1999, Witte purchased 30 acres west of Troy, and started a building expansion that continues through today.
-During the 2000’s, an expanded maintenance facility was erected, and 2-story office building constructed, and a temperature-controlled 33-door crossdock facility was built.
+In 1999, Witte Bros.
+Exchange purchased 30 acres west of Troy and started a building expansion.
+During the 2000s, an expanded maintenance facility was erected, a two-story office building was constructed, and a temperature-controlled 33-door cross-dock facility was built.

-Today, the company sits on 80 acres, operates 200 tractors, 275 trailers, a 20,000 pallet-position cold storage facility with expansion in the near future, and employs over 300 persons.
-They offer nationwide truckload, LTL, logistics, and cold storage options for customers ranging from Fortune 100 companies to small start-ups.
-The concentration is in the perishable food supply chain.
+Today, the company sits on 80 acres, operates 200 tractors, 275 trailers, a 20,000 pallet-position cold storage facility, and employs over 300 persons.
+With a concentration in the perishable food supply chain, Witte Bros. offers nationwide truckload, LTL, logistics, and cold storage options for a wide range of customers.
 We continue to focus on customer service and strive to offer a great place for employees to call home.
 The company is still led by family, with Brent Witte, Chad Witte, and Vaughn McDowell at the helm.
-With projected steady growth into the future, they are poised for the fourth generation to join the ranks to push the horizons further.